yibin-uni/coding-blog/README.md

 ## Content

 - Pac-Man game in HTML
-- Daily ArXiv papers on causal inference, generative models, and selective inference
+- Daily ArXiv papers on causal inference, and graph neural networks
 - Project showcases
 - More coding tutorials